So, which metal should you choose for your wedding ring?

-Palladium is not so great as it's not well-suited for super intricate etched designs.
+Palladium is not so great as it's a little soft and not well-suited for super intricate etched designs.

 Titanium is a very popular metal, especially among men.
 It's naturally a very dark, gun metal grey.

 Titanium is great because it's super-duper durable and very light (which some people like if they're not used to wearing rings).
 It is also hypoallergenic.